At a Glance

 ✨Tip Number 3

-Prepare to discuss your previous experience with large capacity machines and any specific projects you've worked on.
-Be ready to share examples that highlight your skills in programming and operating CNC lathes, as this will demonstrate your suitability for the role.
+Prepare to discuss your previous experiences with turning large components and using 4 jaw chucks.
+Be ready to share specific examples that highlight your skills and problem-solving abilities in similar roles.

 ✨Tip Number 4

 Research the company’s history and its contributions to the oil & gas and renewables sectors.
-Showing that you understand their legacy and current projects can set you apart from other candidates and show your genuine interest in the role.
+Showing genuine interest in their projects and values during your conversation can set you apart from other candidates.

 We think you need these skills to ace CNC Vertical Borer (Large Components) in Wigan